hed-standard/hed-specification/docs/source/Appendix_B.md

 ~ A tag name does not start with a capital letter with the remainder lower case.

 **HED_TAG_EMPTY:** Extra commas or empty parentheses indicate empty tags.
- ~ A HED string has multiple consecutive commas (ignoring white space).
+ ~ A HED string has Extra commas or empty parentheses indicate empty tags. (ignoring white space).
  ~ A HED string begins or ends with a comma (which implies an empty HED tag).
  ~ A tag group is empty (i.e., empty parentheses are not allowed).